Updated: May 9

-As people apply hygienic solutions to ward off the coronavirus, what comes to my mind is the importance of overall health and insuring that your immunity is strong enough to remain balanced through this storm.
-Overall, this can be an opportunity to boost your health, it is also a time when the awareness of your own health becomes critical.
+As people apply hygienic solutions to ward off the coronavirus, what comes to mind is the importance of overall health and insuring our immunities are strong enough to remain balanced through this storm.
+Overall, this time can be used as an opportunity to boost health, it is also a time when the awareness of our own health becomes critical.

-Here are four simple things we can become aware of while tuning in and upgrading our health:
+Here are four simple things to be aware of while tuning in and upgrading your health:

 Vitamin C intake -- Upgrade your fruit and vegetable intake.
 Consciously, with love take inventory of what you are consuming and make sure that what you're putting in your body is rich in nutrients.
 It is important to be aware of your blood stream and gut health as these are two essential assistants in removing waste and regulating positive health impacts on the rest of your body.
 These impacts contribute to a stronger immune system, mind and heart health, effective digestion, and even an improved sleep at night.
 Some wonderful foods are beetroot, leafy greens, ginger, garlic, citrus fruits, and fermented vegetables such as sauerkraut or kimchi.
 Drink tons of water!
 Water contributes in creating a hostel environment for the virus to breed germs.